-Crucially, fighting back against periodontal disease will improve your health, happiness, and quality of life by enhancing appearances and confidence levels.
+Crucially, fighting back against periodontal disease will improve your health, happiness, and quality of life by enhancing your appearance and confidence.
 A professional periodontist will additionally deliver the peace of mind you deserve.

 A periodontist can identify a range of oral-related conditions before choosing the right type of treatment to promote improved health and esthetics.
 The most common issues and procedures are listed below:

-- Gingivitis, which is a mild condition that has yet to impact the connecting tissues.
+- Gingivitis – a mild condition that has yet to impact the connecting tissues.

-- Periodontitis, which has caused damage but can be treated through professional help followed by daily care.
+- Periodontitis – caused damage but can be treated through professional help followed by daily care.

-- Advanced periodontitis, which is when irreversible damage has occurred, but teeth can be saved with the right treatment.
+- Advanced periodontitis – when irreversible damage has occurred, but teeth can be saved with the right treatment.

 Gum disease is the most common reason for patients to see a periodontist by far.